-'You’re The Best Thing About Me ' U2 song lyrics
+'You’re The Best Thing About Me' U2 song lyrics

 You’re The Best Thing About Me is from the Songs of Experience album.
 Officially, it was the first single to be released.
+A song called Blackout was released as a live video earlier.

 you're the best thing about me cover art and lyrics

 A remix on the song has been released.
 It's called "You're the Best Thing About Me (U2 Vs. Kygo)", Kygo being the remixer.
-This is a return to past U2 roots - as in the 1990's U2 were really into remixes - the Paul Oakenfold version of Even Better than the Real thing charted higher than the original!
+This is a return to past U2 roots - as in the 1990's U2 were really into remixes - the Paul Oakenfold (Melon) version of Even Better than the Real thing charted higher than the original!
 U2 have also released two other versions of the song, an acoustic version and a 'sci-fi soul mix' which is intended to be the preferred format for radio stations.

 The lyrics meaning are almost cryptic.
 Bono said this about the song to Rolling Stone Magazine: